Essential leadership skills for the next generation of leaders

 Because the future will be very uncertain, anyone who aspires to lead tomorrow will have to be very courageous.
 The leader will have to have the courage and determination to face the unknown and navigate difficult terrains and circumstances.
 Most importantly, the leader will have the courage to change the direction in the event a situation calls for that.

 Shifting demand for tomorrow’s workplace, tools, and even workers requires that leaders will be very flexible.
-The success formulae of the past will not be the same as those of the future organizations.
+The success formulae of the past will not be the same as those of future organizations.
 To accommodate this new reality, leaders will have to flex.
-Unfortunately, the reality will cause the leaders to continue to bend because it’s continuous shifting.
+Unfortunately, the reality will cause the leaders to continue to bend because of its continuous shifting.

 This is at the moment one of the most sort after skills.
 It is the ability of leaders to “hear” or “read” what has not being said.
 The leader of the future work environment will have to be more human more so because of the influx of robots and bots into the future workplace.
 For a leader to be able to succeed in the future workplace, the ability to hear the good, the bad, and the ugly from their team are important.